A UMF Graduate Certificate in Education program typically requires a minimum of 9 and a maximum of 15 graduate credit hours.

 The cluster of courses required for a graduate certificate program must be completed within a specified time period, based upon the number of courses within the certificate program, typically no more than three years.
 Students are encouraged to enroll in courses within a certificate program in consecutive semesters, since many certificate programs will require a sequencing of courses, and UMF reserves the right to cancel courses and certificate programs at any time due to low enrollments or other conditions affecting enrollment or instruction.

 Upon enrollment in the first course of a certificate program, participants will be requested to complete a form indicating their intent to participate in the full certificate program.
 That commitment will be used to determine the date/semester that an individual enters the certificate program.

-Students who have holds on their University of Maine System accounts, placed by UMF or any other system institution, are not eligible to enroll in a UMF certificate program unless, and until, the hold is lifted by the originating institution.
+Students who have holds on their University of Maine System accounts, placed by UMF or any other University of Maine System institution, are ineligible to enroll in a UMF Graduate Education Certificate program unless, and until, the hold is lifted by the originating institution.

-It is the responsibility of all students participating in UMF Certificate Programs to become familiar with all academic policies that apply to these programs.
+It is the responsibility of all students participating in UMF Graduate Education Certificate programs to become familiar with all academic policies that apply to these programs.